Timeline of Elk Point Changes

 ELK POINT - TIMELINE OF CHANGES

-by Ron Onusko and Marvin Bjornstad
+Original by Ron Onusko and Marvin Bjornstad

-1792 Fort George and Buckingham House fur trading posts established southeast of present town on North Saskatchewan River.
+1792 Fort George and Buckingham House fur trading posts established southeast of present town on the North Saskatchewan River.

 1800 Fur trading forts abandoned.